spcanelon/silvia/content/authors/admin/_index.md

 - Visitors
 ---

-Silvia Canelón is a postdoctoral researcher in the [Perelman School of Medicine Department of Biostatistics, Epidemiology, and Informatics](https://www.dbei.med.upenn.edu/) at the University of Pennsylvania.
-Her research interests include applications of biomedical informatics in the public and population health fields.
-She works in the [Boland Lab](https://www.med.upenn.edu/bolandlab/) on projects that develop novel data mining methods to extract pregnancy-related information from Electronic Health Records (EHR) and study the relationship between environment and disease.
+**Hello, and welcome!** I'm a postdoctoral research scientist in the [Perelman School of Medicine Department of Biostatistics, Epidemiology, and Informatics](https://www.dbei.med.upenn.edu/) at the University of Pennsylvania.
+My research interests include applications of biomedical informatics in the public and population health fields.
+I work in the [Boland Lab](https://www.med.upenn.edu/bolandlab/) on projects that develop novel data mining methods to extract pregnancy-related information from Electronic Health Records (EHR) and study the relationship between environment and disease.